Chalarangelo/30-seconds-of-code/blog_posts/javascript-modify-url-without-reload.md

 window.location.replace(nextURL);
 ```

 As you can see, all three options will cause a page reload, which can be undesirable.
-Additionally, you can only set the URL, without any additional arguments, unlike using the History API.
-Finally, the Location API doesn't restrict you to same-origin URLs, which can be the cause of security issues if you are not careful.
+Unlike the History API, you can only set the URL, without any additional arguments.
+Finally, the Location API doesn't restrict you to same-origin URLs, which can cause security issues if you are not careful.